The Star Product in Interacting Quantum Field Theory: Deformation quantization

-where \begin{itemize} \item $\TT:\Fcal_{\reg}[[\hbar]]\rightarrow \Fcal_{\reg}[[\hbar]]$ is a differential operator, \item $\TT=\id+\Ocal(\hbar)$, \item $\TT F=F$ for $F$ linear, \item and $\supp \TT F$ is contained in the causal completion of $\supp F$.\footnote{A more elegant way to formulate such a condition is to require $\TT$ to be natural in the following sense.
-Consider the category of bounded causally convex subsets of $M$ with inclusions as morphisms.
-Let $\Fcal_{\reg}$ be the functor from this category to the category of vector spaces, assigning to $\Ocal\subset M$ the space of regular functionals supported in $\Ocal$.
-We can require $\TT$ to be a natural transformation from $\Fcal_{\reg}$ to itself.
-This condition implies in particular the support property.} \end{itemize} A natural question to ask is what is the freedom in choosing $\Tcal$?
+A natural question to ask is what is the freedom in choosing $\Tcal$?
 A similar problem arises in Epstein-Glaser renormalisation \cite{EG}, where one constructs $n$-fold time-ordered products recursively (as multilinear maps on local functionals).
 There, the non-uniqueness of these maps is characterized by the Main Theorem of Renormalization (for various versions of this result see \cite{SP82,Pin01,HW02,DF04,BDF}).
-The following theorem provides a solution to this problem for $\Tcal$ restricted to regular functionals. \begin{thm} Any two operators $\TT$ and $\tilde{\TT}$ satisfying these conditions (and defining products satisfying eq.~\eqref{ordering}) are related by
+The following theorem provides a solution to this problem for $\Tcal$ restricted to regular functionals (and without requiring the field independence). \begin{thm} Any two operators $\TT$ and $\tilde{\TT}$ satisfying these conditions are related by

 where